panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-05-13-PMC/2020-05-13-PMC_Summary.md

 Ornela said tha it could be good to provide feedback as well in the [EOSC-Hub Consultation Day (Monday 18th)](https://www.eosc-hub.eu/eosc-hub-week-2020/agenda) sessions.

-Andy also said that the commission send the following info:
+Andy also said that the commission sent the following info:
 >>

 *Therefore, the EC would like to invite you to complete the EOSC Phase One Implementation Assessment Survey that you can find at the following link:*